sdcnku/micropython/docs/library/omv.image.rst

    ``quality`` is the compression quality (0-100) (int).

+   Returns the compressed image if called on a compressed image.

 .. method:: image.compress_for_ide([quality=50])

    JPEG compresses the image in place.
 Use this method versus `image.compressed()`